Flood warnings issued as heavy rain predicted for parts of England

 It adds that 15mm to 25mm of rain is “likely quite widely” and up to 40mm in a few places, and that “with saturated ground, this may lead to some flooding and disruption”.

-The Environment Agency had issued 57 flood warnings and 188 flood alerts in England by Saturday morning.
+The Environment Agency had issued 62 flood warnings and 168 flood alerts in England by Saturday evening.

 Persistent rain is also on the cards for London and the South East where a yellow rain warning running from 3pm on Sunday to 9am on Monday suggests widespread downpours ranging from 15mm-25mm and up to 40mm locally.